 - 2 teaspoons corn starch

-- salt and pepper
+- fine sea salt and pepper

-- Heat the oil in large heavy-bottomed stewing pan and brown the meat cubes, in two batches, on all sides.
-That should be made on a high heat.
+- Heat the oil in a Dutch oven or heavy-bottomed pan and brown the meat cubes, in two batches, on all sides and on high heat.

 - If necessary, thicken the sauce with the corn starch.
-Mix the corn starch with a little bit of water and stir the paste into the sauce while whisking all the time.
+Mix the corn starch with a little bit of water until you have a thick yet pourable paste.
+Stir the paste into the sauce while whisking all the time.
 Stir well and bring to boil again.
 Turn off the heat as soon as it boils and stir well.
-Adjust the taste with salt and pepper.